Merchandising API Users Guide

 To get your AppID:

-- Go to https://developer.ebay.com/ and click the Join at the top.
+- Go to https://developer.ebay.com/join and click the Register Now button.

 - Fill out the Join form.